 If you’re going to Hawaii for your next vacation, you should seriously consider taking a day to visit Pearl Harbor.
-Whether you’re traveling in a group, or by yourself, with angsty teenagers or experienced history buffs, Pearl Harbor is a place that will not fail to impact all those who visit deeply.
+Whether you’re traveling in a group, or by yourself, with angsty teenagers or experienced history buffs, Pearl Harbor is a place that will not fail to affect all those who vtravel to learn.

 There are some tips you’ll want to keep in mind to get the most out of your trip.
 Even if you’re the type to wing it, Pearl Harbor is a trip that should be planned out.
 You can leave the spontaneity to your Hawaiian hiking trips and beach time.

 If you have no other options, you can buy your Pearl Harbor tickets on the day.
 The problem is, you’ll have to stand in line and tickets are given out on a first-come, first-served basis.
 And there are a limited number of tickets, so you might not even get in.

 You can get your tickets up to two months in advance, and you can purchase up to 12 tickets each day.
 There is a $1.50 reservation fee if you do it in advance, but even the most frugal of travelers would say it’s well worth it not to have to stand in line for hours.